Bradley-Stradling/Maths/README.md

 # Maths

-Just some powershell scripts I made for maths
+Just some powershell scripts I made for maths, I don't claim all code is orginal in any manner for these.